 The Tropic Air helicopter reacted quickly and the experienced pilot managed to steer it away from the fleeing crowd and away to safety.

 The courage of this elephant seemed to infect the three remaining elephants.
 As the helicopter returned, the police and KWS helped disperse the individuals that were trying to prevent the elephants from escaping, and the helicopter was able to guide them out of the dam.
-Nevertheless the remaining three elephants were in no mood to move.
+Nevertheless, the remaining three elephants were in no mood to move.
 Stubbornly they huddled together and waited for night to fall.
-Under the cover of darkness they slipped away unharmed.
+Under the cover of darkness, they slipped away unharmed.

 The whole incident was bittersweet.
 There are no winners here.
 We are delighted all the elephants got away largely unharmed but this incident illustrates the true state of affairs in Laikipia County.
 Local communities living side by side with these giants suffer significant losses on a daily basis and they have little reason to value elephants.
 When elephants raid their farms, their complaints and requests for compensation fall on deaf ears – when an elephant is in danger there is a monumental response from both the public and private sector.
 The inequalities are all too clear.

 The rehabilitation of the West Laikipia fence.
-There has never been a more pertinent example for the need of a fence to separate man and beast.
+There has never been a more pertinent example for the need for a fence to separate man and beast.
 In Laikipia, the peaceful coexistence that we as conservationists strive for is dependent on a barrier made of wire, posts and 8,000 volts.
 It may not be pretty – but it works.

 Space for Giants is an international conservation charity that operates in Kenya through a local charitable trust with an independent board.
-SFG also focuses on mitigating human elephant conflict in Laikipia County, securing space for these giants to roam and training up the next generation of conservationists.
+SFG also focuses on mitigating human-elephant conflict in Laikipia County, securing space for these giants to roam and training up the next generation of conservationists.